codentricks/adminplus/README.txt

 # website http://www.openplus.in

-create database sanjay_plus , upload sql file from sql folder and use username sanjay and password openplus.in or visit http://www.openplus.in/open-articles/whole-story.php?article_no=19 for  Documentatio
+create database sanjay_plus , upload sql file from sql folder and use username sanjay and password openplus.in or visit http://www.openplus.in/open-articles/whole-story.php?article_no=19 for  Documentation